 Some of the harmful effects of stigma can include reluctance to seek help; lack of understanding by family, friends, and coworkers; fewer educational and employment opportunities; bullying or physical violence; and the belief that you can’t improve your situation.

-When celebrities share their personal passions and battles, they influence the way society views important issues, said Stephen Glatt, PhD, a professor of psychiatry and behavioural sciences, neuroscience and physiology, and public health and preventive medicine at SUNY Upstate Medical University.
+When celebrities share their personal passions and battles, they influence the way society views important issues, said Stephen Glatt, PhD, a professor of psychiatry and behavioral sciences, neuroscience and physiology, and public health and preventive medicine at SUNY Upstate Medical University.
 This is because celebrities can have a considerable psychological impact on regular people, he said.

-"People ascribe authority to popularity," said Dr. Glatt, noting that someone who is in the public sphere, such as a celebrity, carries this sense of authority.
-He emphasised that hearing a celebrity is in a similar situation makes those affected by mental illness feel more normalized.
-He also explained that those with mental health conditions don't feel singled out when celebrities talk about mental illness, which can often happen when family or friends try talking to them.
+“People ascribe authority to popularity,” said Dr. Glatt, noting that someone who is in the public sphere, such as a celebrity, carries this sense of authority.
+He emphasized that hearing a celebrity is in a similar situation makes those affected by mental illness feel more normalized.
+He also explained that those with mental health conditions don’t feel singled out when celebrities talk about mental illness, which can often happen when family or friends try talking to them.

 This psychological impact helps to reduce the stigma associated with mental illness and raise awareness, Dr. Glatt said.
-He noted that a lot of times, the barrier for people getting treatment is the stigma due to fear of judgement and ostracism from society.
+He noted that a lot of times, the barrier for people getting treatment is the stigma due to fear of judgment and ostracism from society.
 Hence, by opening the door and starting the dialogue about mental health, celebrities are helping people get help sooner, Dr. Glatt said.

 Carol A. Kivler, MS, CSP, CMT, mental health speaker, author, and patient advocate, noted that the more aware people are, the less frightened they will be to get help.
 “When you hear other people’s stories of getting better, it just fuels your desire and your belief that you too can do it,” Kivler said.